ChinmayShrivastava/RepoStateManager/repomanager/statemanager/agents/toolaid.md

 ## Here is a higl level view of the potential (some are already coded and available) tools

-1. The schema tool - takes in a node type or a node name (basically some identifier for the node), and returns the meta schema information on the types of edges that it has (incoming and outgoing)
+1. The schema tool - takes in a node type or a node name (basically some identifier for the node), and returns the meta schema information on the types of edges that it has (incoming and outgoing).
+2.